Mika @ Les Nuits d’Istres Festival 7/2013

-Les Nuit’s d’Istres Festival was definitely one of my favorites for this summer!
+Les Nuit’s d’Istres Festival was definitely one of my favorites this summer!
 I didn’t have any expectations for the festival.
-I arrived late afternoon, checked in my hotel, went to the venue and was surprised to see several familiar faces (I was on stage in Marseille 2010 and in Nice 2012, was incredibly cool to see people I had met when being on stage with Mika, lol, nothing connects people like being two minutes on stage with their favorite artist!).
-I started to realize the arrangement for the night was fantastic: no other artists than Mika meaning no supporting acts or even DJs, no queueing because the venue was seated with only a very small standing area, relaxed going in, time for buying drinks before the show, a beautiful looking stage…
+I arrived late afternoon, checked in my hotel, went to the venue and was surprised to see several familiar faces (I was on stage in Marseille 2010 and in Nice 2012, was incredibly cool to see people I had met when being on stage with Mika, nothing connects people like being two minutes on stage with their favorite artist).
+I started to realize the arrangement for the night was fantastic: no other artists than Mika meaning no supporting acts or even DJs, no queueing because the venue was seated with only a very small standing area, relaxed going in, time to buy drinks before the show and a beautiful looking stage.

 I had bought my ticket last minute and my seat wasn’t a good one so I was hesitating between sitting and going to the small standing area in front of stage.
 The venue looked an amphitheater and most of the audience had a great view.
 A French fan I had just met told she had decided to go to the standing area and offered me her seat which turned out to be one of the best seats at the venue.
 Felt a bit embarrassed, but can’t thank her enough for the seat.
 I ended up having the best ever view over the stage.
 I was further away than usually but the whole stage opened in front of me.
 I was at the same level with Mika and the band and could see literally everything.
 The stage looked beautiful and the lighting was bright and pretty and even the sound wasn’t perfect (I couldn’t hear his voice all the time) I still immensely enjoyed watching the show and didn’t want it to end.
 Watching everything as an outsider was kind of a new experience for me, but I was glad to see everything from a new point of view.